The Changing Technical Diving Mindset

 What I predict for the future is an increasingly two-tier structure of technical diving.

-This devaluation, in turn, will provoke the actually competent technical instructors within those agencies to switch to more credible tech certification agencies.
+This devaluation, in turn, will provoke the actually competent technical diving instructors within those agencies to switch to more credible tech certification agencies.
 That loss will further diminish those agencies by causing a drain of whatever experienced teaching talent they did have.

 The emphasis will be entirely focused on individual dive operators and teams having to physically assess and confirm competency for technical diving, regardless of what qualifications customers possess.